AVCTY/Facial-Recognition-Attendance/README.md

 ![plot](./screenshots/face_verified_attendance_taken.png)

 ## How to use:
-To use the main program, read the README file in the program folder and follow the steps inside.
+To use the main program, read the README file in the main_program folder and follow the steps inside.

 Ensure that the requirements are installed using: pip install -r requirements.